FivesquareSoftware/Cumulus/README.markdown

 ```

-RESTClient does even more, like direct from disk uploads and post-processing on a background thread (great for core data mapping), See more detailed examples in the [Usage Page](USAGE.markdown).
+RESTClient does even more, like direct from disk uploads and post-processing on a background thread (great for core data mapping), See more detailed examples in  the [Examples][].